DiedrichsenLab/diedrichsenlab.github.io/_guides/04_clean_code.md

 Comments within the code should be used sparingly.
 Structure different steps in the code with blank lines.

 ## Clean data structures
+So far we have talked about the *Micro-structure* of code - how to name things, how to comment.
+The most important difference between good and bad code often lies in its *Marco-structure*.
+For any software project the Marco-structure consists of Data Structures, and the processes between them.

 Bad code writing often starts with bad decision about the underlying data structures.
 If you have a lot of code that wrangles your data from one structure into the next, you probably made some bad decisions about how to store and organize your data.

+To summarize:

+* Data structures should be simple and consistent within themselves
+* If you can, use file- and data-formats that are established in the lab and the community
+* Do not have multiple data structures that do similar thing.
+It should be clear which on to use.
+* There should be only one way of going from one data structure to another.

 ## Functions and factorization

+To summarize:

-Functions should do one thing
+* Functions should do one thing

-They should do this thing well
+* They should do this thing well

-They should be the only thing in your code that does this thing
+* They should be the only thing in your code that does this thing
+* Refactorize

 ## Classes

-## Overall Software Structure
 ## Computational Efficiency
 ## Backwards Compatibility